iotauth/iotauth/examples/README.md

 3. Run 'node server.js configs/net1/server.config' in a separate terminal, to execute net1.server.

-4. Within net1.client, enter 'skReq' to send a session key request to Auth101.

-5. Within net1.client, enter 'initComm net1.server' to start a secure communication with net1.server.
+4. Within net1.client, enter 'initComm net1.server' to start a secure communication with net1.server.
+This will trigger a session key request to Auth101 by net1.client, before net1.client connects to net1.server.

-6. Within net1.client, enter 'send blah blah' to send a (encrypted) message to net1.server, do the same within net1.server to send a (encrypted) message to net1.client.
+5. Within net1.client, enter 'send blah blah' to send a (encrypted) message to net1.server, do the same within net1.server to send a (encrypted) message to net1.client.

-7. Within net1.client, enter 'finComm' to end the secure communication with net1.server.
+6. Within net1.client, enter 'finComm' to end the secure communication with net1.server.

-8. For entities in net2 registered with Auth102, run 'node client.js configs/net2/client.config', to execute net2.client, and run 'node server.js configs/net2/server.config', to execute net2.server.
+7. For entities in net2 registered with Auth102, run 'node client.js configs/net2/client.config', to execute net2.client, and run 'node server.js configs/net2/server.config', to execute net2.server.

-9. Do the same within net2.client and net2.server as in the steps 4-7.
+8. Do the same within net2.client and net2.server as in the steps 4-7.

 ### To run example entities written in Cape Code